janfer95/ms-stretch/README.md

 precipitation, temperature and pressure alongside the dvv curves.
 To get started one must at first "install" another table called DefaultStations.

-The command ``msnoise p plot install`` takes care of that.
+The command ``msnoise p stretch plot install`` takes care of that.
 Now this table should appear and be editable in the MSNoise web admin (run ``msnoise admin``).

 As a default a precipitation entry is given.
 Further forcings can be added at